President-Elect Biden To Begin Formal Transition Process After Agency OK

 "Contrary to media reports and insinuations, my decision was not made out of fear or favoritism," she wrote.
 "Instead, I strongly believe that the statute requires that the GSA Administrator ascertain, not impose, the apparent president-elect.
 Unfortunately, the statute provides no procedures or standards for this process, so I looked to precedent from prior elections involving legal challenges and incomplete counts."

-The president has not conceded the election despite numerous legal setbacks and the certification of votes in some key states, including Michigan earlier Monday.
+The president has not conceded the election despite numerous legal setbacks and the certification of votes in some key states, including Michigan on Monday.

 Trump also wrote in his tweets that his "case STRONGLY continues."